 Alcohol and Cotton Swabs

-Great for cleaning solder joints and removing residue after soldering.
+Alcohol is great for cleaning solder joints and removing residue after soldering.

 Solder Smoke Extractor